Sleep and Muscle Growth: Boost Recovery

 Sleep Increases Anabolic Hormones

 While you sleep, your body is engulfed in a sea of muscle-making hormones, including insulin-like growth factor-1 and testosterone.
-These two hormones are essential for recovery, repair, and most importantly, GROWTH![1,2,3]
+These two hormones are essential for recovery, repair, and most importantly, sleep and muscle growth![1,2,3]

 If you are short changing your sleep, you’re limiting the amount of these critical hormones your body is producing, ultimately hindering your ability to recover and grow optimally.